getbubblenow/bubble-docs/api/boot.md

 If there are no objects found (or all objects have `"type": "promotion"`), then the user will need to enter payment information.

-On mobile platforms (iOS and Android), use the `appLogin` URL to open `/me/payment`
+On mobile platforms (iOS and Android):
+ * This screen should have a button to "Enter Payment Information".
+This button opens a URL by appending `/me/payment` to the sage URL that was used to login, and using the "appLogin" scheme to automatically log the user in.

 On desktop platforms
- * Use the Stripe client libraries to tokenize a credit card.
-See the [Account Plans](plans.md) documentation for instructions on how to load the Stripe public key, which is required to use the Stripe client libraries.
+ * Use the Stripe client libraries to present a credit card entry screen and tokenize a credit card.
+ * See the [Account Plans](plans.md) documentation for instructions on how to load the Stripe public key, which is required to use the Stripe client libraries.
  * After tokenizing the card, add the account payment method:
 ```
     PUT me/paymentMethods